Starparade

-Starparade was a West German music television programme, which aired on ZDF from March 14, 1968, to June 5, 1980, and was hosted by Rainer Holbe, along with James Last and his orchestra, who began his world-wide success on the show.
+Starparade is a West German music television programme, which aired on ZDF from 14 March 1968 to 5 June 1980, and was hosted by Rainer Holbe, along with James Last and his orchestra, who began his success on the show.

 History

 Starparade was an elaborate music show which was filmed in different venues across Germany.
-Each show was broadcast for approximately 90 minutes and showcased music and short interviews with the artists.
-The inclusion of international acts, and acts more local to Germany, reflected the international reach of the programme that was sold to various broadcasters outside of Germany.
+Each show was broadcast for approximately ninety minutes and showcased music and short interviews with the artists.
+The inclusion of international acts, and acts more local to Germany, reflected the international reach of the programme which would be eventually sold to various broadcasters outside of Germany.
 Initially, Starparade was scheduled for Saturday night, but was later moved to Thursday.
 The series was initially due to be filmed in colour, but the first 13 episodes were transmitted in black and white.
 These black and white recordings, with the exception of the first episode, have been lost and are no longer in the ZDF archive.

 Choice of music

-Starparade, true to its name, featured popular, sometimes internationally famous acts, who would usually sing multiple songs.
+Starparade, true to its name, sometimes featured foreign acts, who would usually sing multiple songs.
 It featured domestic stars like Heino alongside international artists such as Johnny Cash, Boney M., Neil Diamond and ABBA.
 Alongside this, the James Last Orchestra played instrumentals, at times even classical music.
 Every show also featured the official television ballet ensemble, which performed at least two dances, such that every show began with the opening music by the James Last Orchestra and a dance.

 Episode 14 (30 September 1971) featured Max Greger and his orchestra.

 Special edition

-During the 1975 International Broadcasting Exhibition, a consumer electronics fair held annually in Berlin, digital technology made it possible to exhibit the show on a wall of TV screens, with each screen contributing a part to the complete picture.
+During the 1975 International Broadcasting Exhibition, a consumer electronics fair held annually in Berlin, digital technology made it possible to exhibit the show on a wall of television screens, with each screen contributing a part to the complete picture.

 Scottish Television

-In 1979 Scottish Television acquired the UK rights to the series.
+In 1979 Scottish Television acquired the British rights to the series.
 STV repackaged Star Parade, removing the German compere and adding new English continuity.
-Each episode was 60 minutes long.
+Each episode was sixty minutes long.
 They were screened from 1979 to 1985 by each of the 15 ITV companies.